dxdc/babynames/README.md

 - [all-names.csv](all-names.csv), as well as [boys.csv](boys.csv) and [girls.csv](girls.csv)

+You can also view an [abbreviated version of this list](https://dxdc.github.io/babynames/) online.

 Recommendation: Review this list in order from top to bottom, applying any filters you wish (e.g., using Excel).

 The following columns are provided: